 5. Boosts usability

 Spacelift solves this dilemma with stack dependencies.
 This approach allows platform teams to deliver well-designed, single-purpose solutions.
-Their clients select the blueprints that best fit their needs and connect them into logical chains, using stack dependencies.
+Their clients select the Blueprints that best fit their needs and connect them into logical chains, using stack dependencies.

 6. Enforces best practices